WASP-104b: Characteristics

-Colors of the planet

 Researchers have considered WASP-104b to be one of the darkest exoplanets ever discovered.
 In 2018, scientists from Keele University said the exoplanet's thick sodium and potassium atmosphere can absorb more than 97% of the light that falls on it.
-A paper published by Cornell University Library describes the exoplanet as "darker than charcoal" and "one of the least reflective planets found to date", even darker than WASP-12 b which absorbs 94% of it receives.
+A paper published by Cornell University Library describes the exoplanet as "darker than charcoal" and "one of the least reflective planets found to date", even darker than WASP-12b which absorbs 94% of it receives.
 The only other exoplanet thought to be darker than WASP-104b is TrES-2b.
 Its reflectance has been compared with that of WASP-12b despite being somewhat darker.

 In 2020, a transmission spectroscopy study has indicated that WASP-104b has a red-colored cloud deck and possibly hazes.

-Size, radius, and temperature

 WASP-104b's size is comparable to that of Jupiter; its mass and radius are 1.272 times and 1.137 times greater than Jupiter's, respectively.
 It has 12.5 times the mass of Earth and a low density, and may be composed of gas.

-Orbit and host star

 WASP-104b is the only known exoplanet to orbit WASP-104, a 3-billion-year-old G8 star.
 WASP-104b's orbital period is 1.8 days; it is located 2.6 million miles from its star and has an orbital radius of 0.02918 AU.
 WASP-104 and its planet are located 466 light years away from the Sun in the constellation Leo.